allegheny-computer-science-310-s2020/class_activities/exam_practice/exam1_practice.md

 ## Exam Format
 The exam will consist of ten questions consisting of a mixture of the following types of questions:
-• Multiple choice
+* Multiple choice
-• Short answer (provide 2-3 sentence explanation and give an example)
+* Short answer (provide 2-3 sentence explanation and give an example)
-• Problem solving (given a stated problem, find a solution)
+* Problem solving (given a stated problem, find a solution)
-• Program analysis (given a program/model, run it and obtain an output to answer the question)
+* Output analysis (given an output of a program, explain its meaning)

 ## Material (aka Things to Know)
 * What is AI?
 Connections to other disciplines and philosophical implications behind AI.